dvdme/forecastio-lib-java/README.md

 ForecastIO-Lib-Java
 ===================
-A Java library for the [Forecast.io](http://www.forecast.io) API.
+A Java library for the [darksky.net](https://darksky.net) API (previously forecast.io).
-It is quite functional at this point.
 The API is fully implemented except for callbacks.
 Further development will continue.
-A jar file with the dependencies is available under the jar/ folder for convenience.
+A jar file with the dependencies is available under the jar/ folder for convenience. **This jar file is not updated**

 Developed with Java 1.7<br>
 There should be no trouble running this anywhere as long as there is Java support.